Supporting Local Communities

 Using Our Voice for Advocacy

 As a business with a keen passion to help create an equitable and just society, we speak up on issues we feel strongly about.
 We offer our expertise and knowledge to state jurisdictions in the U.S. when they wish to consult, and we are involved in industry associations that amplify our voice as part of a collective effort to support positive public policy decisions.
-Our President and CEO, Gary Loveman, participates in the Business Roundtable (BRT), an association of chief executive officers of leading U.S. companies, which works to help expand economic opportunity for all Americans.
 In particular, during the past year, we have been active in our support for the Employment Non-Discrimination Act (ENDA) and active in our fight to overturn the Defense of Marriage Act (DOMA).

 2013 Corporate Citizenship Highlights